Djenné-Djenno: Terra-cotta figurines from the Inner Niger Delta region

-Djenné-Djenno is famous for its terracotta figurines which depict humans and animals including snakes and horses.
+Djenné-Djeno is famous for its terracotta figurines which depict humans and animals including snakes and horses.
 Before the site's excavation in 1977, many of these sculptures were in circulation, being sold as tourist souvenirs and fine art to the West.
-During this time, Mali was experiencing famine; and it was unlikely for many to be upset about any money that came into the country.
+During this time, Mali was experiencing food scarcity due to the Sahelian drought; and it was unlikely for many to be upset about any money that came into the country.
 The sale of cultural antiquities has been prohibited since 1970, with the creation of the UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property, which by agreement placed all such cultural property under protection.
 Conflict between ownership and control of artifacts still remains a problem in the region as well as in many other parts of the world as there is a difference between prohibitions and actual, domestic laws and international laws and treaties governing the exhumation, rights to ownership, export and import of such material.
 For instance, the US government only affected a ban on the importation of Malian antiquities in 1993. a b Other sculptures in West Africa have faced similar challenges.
 In Nigeria, Nok culture figurines dating back as far as 800 BC also became popular in black market trade in the 1990s.
 The US and Nigeria signed a bi-lateral agreement on this matter only in 2022.
 While it is believed by some that little scientific work has been done on these figurines, and that most of them are in circulation around the globe today, the fact is there is insufficient data to determine how much material remains undiscovered.
-Recently, 200 mi from Djenné-Djenno, in Timbuktu cultural property has also been threatened.
+Recently, 200 mi from Djenné-Djeno, in Timbuktu cultural property has also been threatened.
 Ethical battles over antiquities are hard to define as "the conflicts are multifaceted, questions of innocence and guilt often – through not always – hard to pin down."
 Art dealers and collectors depend on such trade, while the looting of artifacts from archaeological sites destroys their historical context and clouds their integrity.
 One may also reasonably argue that objects left in the ground are under continuous pressure from floods, shifting earth and construction activities.
 It has been suggested by many to have a blackout of information on those figurines that were not excavated scientifically, which primarily includes black market items, as it is believed that drawing Western attention to these items would increase their market value.
 Some claim this could hurt art historians and dealers, as it would be difficult for them to know how to distinguish artifacts from fakes.
 However, there are both subjective and scientific means such as a combination of Thermoluminescent (TL) testing and CT scanning that can reliably identify fake and compromised (pastiche) works.